timkaechele/herb/docs/docs/configuration.md

 # Force linting even if disabled in .herb.yml
 herb-lint --force app/views/

+# Force linting on a file excluded by configuration
+herb-lint --force app/views/excluded-file.html.erb

 # Force formatting even if disabled in .herb.yml
 herb-format --force --check app/views/
 ```

+When using `--force` on an explicitly specified file that is excluded by configuration patterns, the CLI will show a warning but proceed with processing the file.

 ## Linter Configuration